eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 Inside the directory for the old client, e.g. `cd ~/eth-docker`, remove all storage for the client: `./ethd terminate`.

 Finally, you can remove the directory itself: For example, if it was `~/eth-docker`, `cd ~ && rm -rf eth-docker`.

-### 5. Change auto-prune crontab

-These is an optional component that you may not be using.

-If you are using the `auto-prune.sh` script in crontab, change where crontab looks for it: `crontab -e` and adjust the path to the new directory.

 ## Switching clients from systemd to eth-docker